Elam-Fine-Arts-205/Elam-Fine-Arts-205/README.md

-# 👋 Hi, this is GitHub account is for the FINEARTS 205: Creative Computing course
+# 👋 Hi, this GitHub account is for the FINEARTS 205: Creative Computing course

 <!---